Serving all people by providing personalized health and wellness through exemplary care, education and research.

 Many different types of germs can cause pneumonia.
 But certain types cause CAP more often.
-Bacteria are the most common cause.
-Worldwide, Streptococcus pneumoniae is most often responsible for CAP in adults.
-But this varies by region.
+Worldwide, Streptococcus pneumoniae is a bacteria that is most often responsible for CAP in adults.
 Some other common bacteria that cause CAP are:

 The influenza (flu) virus is the major viral cause of CAP.
 Having the flu also makes you more likely to get bacterial pneumonia.
 This type is often worse than viral pneumonia.
-Other types of viruses can also cause CAP, especially in adults who have problems with their immune system.
+Other types of viruses can also cause CAP, such as parainfluenza virus, echovirus, adenovirus, and coxsackivirus.
+In fact, viruses are likely responsible for most episodes of CAP.
 Fungi and parasites may also cause CAP.

 Certain things may raise your risk for CAP.
 Some of these are: